sixhundredandfifty/blog/_posts/2020-05-28-labourbattleground1.md

 <sup>Source: British Election Study</sup>

-The five different categories are summarised in Table 1 (a full summary table of the median of all the demographic variables is shown in Table 2 at the end):
+The five different categories are summarised in Table 1 (a full summary table of the median of all the demographic variables is shown in Table 2 at the end).

 **Table 1 - The five demographic groups and a high-level summary of their populations**